ever-co/ever-demand/README.md

 _Note: we currently integrating [Mongo Memory Server](https://github.com/nodkz/mongodb-memory-server) which will allow to test Platform without need to install MongoDB locally._

-### Platform Configuration (optional)
+### Platform Configuration

+#### Default

-We created templates & initial configuration files (with reasonable defaults) for each project in the Platform, to save your time and keep things simple:
+We created templates & initial configuration files (with reasonable defaults) for each project in the Platform, to save your time and keep things simple.

+In the Angular based projects, the "standard" environment configuration files `environment.ts` and `environment.prod.ts` will be auto-generated from .env file (if it's exists) or from default settings on the first app run.

+So, the following files will be auto-generated:

+-   in Admin UI: `./admin/website-angular/src/environments/environment.ts` and `./admin/website-angular/src/environments/environment.prod.ts`.
+-   in Mobile Shop: `./shop/mobile-ionic/src/environments/environment.ts` and `./shop/mobile-ionic/src/environments/environment.prod.ts`
+-   in Web Shop: `./shop/website-angular/src/environments/environment.ts` and `./shop/website-angular/src/environments/environment.prod.ts`
+-   in Carrier App: `./carrier/mobile-ionic/src/environments/environment.ts` and `./carrier/mobile-ionic/src/environments/environment.prod.ts`
+-   in Merchant App: `./merchant/tablet-ionic/src/environments/environment.ts` and `./merchant/tablet-ionic/src/environments/environment.prod.ts`

+Note: you should never edit auto-generated files above and instead you should edit relevant .env files for custom configurations, see more details below.

+#### Custom / Manual

--   For _Backend (API)_ configuration, the `./backend/api/.env.template` file should be copied into `./backend/api/.env` and relevant changes should (optionally) be done.
+-   For _Backend (API)_ configuration, the `./backend/api/.env.template` file should be copied into `./backend/api/.env` and relevant changes should be done in the `.env` file.

-    **IMPORTANT**: you should have `./backend/api/.env` file in place to be able to run the Platform on developer machine if you want to use different settings to our defaults.
+    It means you should have `./backend/api/.env` file in place to be able to run the Platform on developer machine if you want to use different settings to our defaults.

--   For _Admin_ Angular App configuration, the `./admin/website-angular/.env.template` file should be copied into `./admin/website-angular/.env` and relevant changes should (optionally) be done.
+-   For _Admin_ Angular App configuration, the `./admin/website-angular/.env.template` file should be copied into `./admin/website-angular/.env` and relevant changes should be done in the `.env` file.

-    Note: the "Standard" Angular environment configuration files `./admin/website-angular/src/environments/environment.ts` and `./admin/website-angular/src/environments/environment.prod.ts` will be auto-generated from .env file (if it's exists) or from default settings on the first app run

--   For _Merchant_ Ionic App configuration, see `./merchant/tablet-ionic/src/environments/environment.ts` and `./merchant/tablet-ionic/src/environments/environment.prod.ts` files.
+-   For _Merchant_ Ionic App configuration, the `./merchant/tablet-ionic/.env.template` file should be copied into `./merchant/tablet-ionic/.env` and relevant changes should be done in the `.env` file.
     If you need to run Merchant App using PM2 (as Web app, not Tablet App), needs copy `./merchant/tablet-ionic/.env.template` to `./merchant/tablet-ionic/.env` and make relevant changes (if required)

--   For _Shopping Mobile_ App (Ionic) configuration, see `./shop/mobile-ionic/src/environments/environment.ts` and `./shop/mobile-ionic/src/environments/environment.prod.ts` files
+-   For _Shopping Mobile_ App (Ionic) configuration, the `./shop/mobile-ionic/.env.template` file should be copied into `./shop/mobile-ionic/.env` and relevant changes should be done in the `.env` file.

--   For _Shopping Website_ configuration, see `./shop/website-angular/src/environments/environment.ts` and `./shop/website-angular/src/environments/environment.prod.ts` files
+-   For _Shopping Website_ configuration, the `./shop/website-angular/.env.template` file should be copied into `./shop/website-angular/.env` and relevant changes should be done in the `.env` file.

--   For _Carrier Mobile_ App (Ionic) configuration, see `./carrier/mobile-ionic/src/environments/environment.ts` and `./carrier/mobile-ionic/src/environments/environment.prod.ts` files
+-   For _Carrier Mobile_ App (Ionic) configuration, the `./carrier/mobile-ionic/.env.template` file should be copied into `./carrier/mobile-ionic/.env` and relevant changes should be done in the `.env` file.

 Notes:

--   for initial development run no changes required in the `.env` or `environment.ts` files in the projects, unless some manual changes were done to the Backend (API) configuration.
-However, to enable some of the Platform features, you may need to change relevant configurations at corresponding files.
+-   For initial development no changes required in the `.env` files in the projects, unless some manual changes were done to the Backend (API) configuration.
+However, to enable some of the Platform features, you may need to change relevant configurations in corresponding `.env` files.

--   files `.env`, `environment.ts`, `environment.prod.ts` are configurations you should never make public, unless you removed all private/secure parameters from them.
+-   As a general rule, files `.env` are configurations you should never make public (and of course never commit to Git repo), unless you removed all private/secure parameters from them.
+    In addition, for Angular based projects, you should never put any secure settings (e.g. Secret Keys, API Keys, etc) in `environment.ts` and `environment.prod.ts` files because all of them will be loaded into the browser and made public.
+    Because we are using auto-generated `environment.ts` and `environment.prod.ts` files, it means you should never put any secure settings into `.env` files in our Angular projects.
+    The only safe place to put your secure settings is `.env` file on the backend API/Server project!

+-   We are using dotenv (.env) in Angular based projects for consistency with configuration between all our Platform projects only.

 ### Run Platform Projects